Bathstore: History

-Post-administration (2019–present)
+Post-administration

 On 26 June 2019, Bathstore went into administration.
 At the time, it had 135 stores in the United Kingdom, employing over five hundred.
 In the following month, its brand was purchased by Homebase to be used for in-store concessions and online trading.
 Homebase also purchased 44 original Bathstore showrooms.
 Homebase operated the showrooms for a while, closing most of them in 2021, with the final one in Guildford closing in March 2022.

 In November 2024, Homebase itself was placed into administration.
 On 6 December 2024, it was reported that the Bathstore intellectual property was owned outside of the Homebase group, and that CDS Superstores had consideration with the administrators for acquiring it.

-In January 2025, the Homebase website was re-launched by CDS Superstores, with inclusion of the Bathstore brand.
 The Bathstore intellectual property was acquired by CDS Superstores in April 2025.
-CDS Superstores also announced in April 2025 that Bathstore concessions would return to certain stores of The Range, and this started in September 2025 in Milton Keynes.